nihonmiah71/Japanese-Grammar-Anki/README.md

 The light version without the audiofiles is here

-You cannot rename the deck otherwise the crawler addon will not work
+You cannot rename the deck otherwise the crawler addon will not work (so rename it to "grammar" after you downloaded it)

 # JLPT Grammar Graph Database